Force child class to override parent's methods

 raise NotImplementedError("Hey, Don't forget to implement the area!"

-That's exactly what NotImplementedError
+That's exactly what NotImplementedError are used for :)

 In your base class